TadiT7/treble_experimentations_wiki/Nokia-1.md

 * SIM:

-Only notifies one SIM incoming call.
-The 2nd random SIM incoming call will be ignored (Fucked up Dual SIM-Dual Standby mode).
+Only notifies 2nd SIM incoming call.
+The 1st SIM incoming call will be ignored.

 2G networking will make the phone somehow unrecognize the SIM.
-(Don't try to switch this network) or
+(Don't try to switch this network)

+You cannot make 2nd SIM work like 1st SIM acting as 4G capable Mobile data SIM.

 If you don't wanna mess with the phone being "No SIM card" or No network receptions: Set phone networking mode to LTE/WCDMA (not LTE/UMTS (auto PRL)) or edit build.prop and add this line "ro.telephony.default_network=12" at first boot or somehow you can access networking menu in Android 9.
 That will make the modem stable.

 Rather don't use 2 SIM in this phone.

-Supports some of Network bands (Better network bands support in Android 8.1).
+Supports some of Network bands (Better network bands support in Android 8.1.
+It doesn't mean it you will get signal like OG ROM).

 You can't change working Network band in Testing settings.

-For 2nd SIM/non-mobile data SIM.
-Choose 2G network or the phone modem will confused and crashed.
+For 2nd SIM (Non-mobile data SIM).
+Choose 2G network and disable Mobile data for that SIM or the phone modem will confused and there will be no signal from any SIM.

 No USSD's messages.
 But performing USSD menu works fine.